 - Do you support Medicare for All?

 - Health care is a right, not a privilege.
 This is important to me because [why it’s important.]
 As a [ex. teacher, parent, Christian, etc.] I’m proud to support #HealthcareForAll. #BeAVoiceCHHSM

 - Universal health care coverage is essential to creating a more just and healthy society.
 The ability to access health services is related to multiple social, economic, and environmental factors as well as barriers, like the cost and availability of health care.
 Let us advocate for #HealthcareForAll and #HealthEquity in 2020. #BeAVoiceCHHSM.
-Link to graphic here.
+Click here for the graphic.